timwaters/mapwarper/README_API.md

 ##Masking

-Uses GML to mask a portion of the map, so that areas on a map that are not masked become transparent.
+Uses GML to mask a portion of the map.
+This essentially crops the map.
+Masking is used to delete the borders around the map images to make a seamless layer of contiguous maps.
 Requires authentication.

 ###Get Mask